 Read more about diving in Phuket…

-Join in – there’s usually a game around 4:30pm at the south end of Kata beach.
+Beach soccer – There’s usually a free-to-join game around 4:30pm at the south end of Kata beach.

 Best buys are silver handicrafts from the northern hilltribes, but be prepared to bargain to get the right price.
 Browse the numerous shops for leather, jewellery and clothes.